-Melinda Cooper’s research focuses on the interaction between neoliberal and new conservative practices of government.
-Her most recent monograph, Family Values (2017) sought to theorize the principle of family responsibility as a lynchpin between neoliberal and new conservative approaches to political life.
-Her current projects are 1) a political theory of the resurgent far right and its relationship to financial crisis and 2) an inquiry into the neoliberal politics of public finance.
+Melinda Cooper’s research focuses on the interaction between neoliberal and new conservative philosophies of power.
+Her monograph, Family Values: Between Neoliberalism and the New Social Conservatism (Zone Books, 2017) sought to theorize the principle of family responsibility as a lynchpin between neoliberal and new conservative practices of government.
+Her new book Counterrevolution is forthcoming with Zone Books.

 She currently leads an ARC Discovery Grant exploring the impact of Virginia school neoliberalism on the fiscal politics of the American and Australian state.